jadeja-mohitrajsinh/Aviator/README.md

 ## License

 Aviator is licensed under the MIT license.
-See [LICENSE.txt](LICENSE.txt) for more information.
+See [LICENSE.txt](LICENSE) for more information.

 ---

-Feel free to adjust this template further to suit your project's specific details and requirements!
+Feel free to customize this template further to fit your project's specific details and requirements!